From Our “Ask a Question” mailbag: “Jointly Owned Property with Children.”

 Alternatives to Joint Tenancy with a Right of Survivorship:

 Rather than using a joint tenancy, other options might address your goals while precluding the problems and pitfalls associated with a joint tenancy.

 Powers of Attorney, Another Option.

-A power of attorney makes your child your agent, but as an agent, your child’s spouse and creditors are given no powers over your accounts.
-Should your child enter into a divorce or bankruptcy, the power of attorney gives his spouse and creditors no power to access your assets.
+A power of attorney makes your child your agent, but as an agent, your child’s spouse and creditors have no controls over your accounts.
+Should your child enter into a divorce or bankruptcy, a power of attorney gives his spouse and creditors no authority to access your assets.

 Revocable Living Trust, More Options!

 Revocable Living Trusts are trusts created during your life into which you place your property.
 Generally, they are designed to avoid probate, but can also help a parent in need of a child’s assistance.
 The child can be made a co-trustee along with the parent.
 Thus, the parent maintains control, but the child can step in to help.
 Because the assets are owned by the parent’s revocable trust, not by the child as a joint owner, the child’s creditors and spouse have no claim to trust assets.